List of Ole Miss Rebels head football coaches

 The Ole Miss Rebels college football team represents the University of Mississippi (Ole Miss) in the Southeastern Conference (SEC).
 The Rebels compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision.
-The program has had 38 head coaches since it began play during the 1893 season.
-The current head coach is Lane Kiffin, whose hiring was announced on December 7, 2019 after former coach Matt Luke was fired at the end of his third season (including one year as interim head coach).
+The program has had 39 head coaches since it began play during the 1893 season.
+The most recent head coach was Pete Golding, whose hiring was announced on November 30, 2025 after former coach Lane Kiffin left following the regular season to become the head coach at LSU.

-The team has played 1,242 games, including 33 wins later vacated as a result of NCAA penalties, over 125 seasons.
+The team has played 1,269 games, including 33 wins later vacated as a result of NCAA penalties, over 125 seasons.
 In that time, eight coaches have led the Rebels in postseason bowl games: Ed Walker, Johnny Vaught, Billy Brewer, Tommy Tuberville, David Cutcliffe, Houston Nutt, Hugh Freeze, and Kiffin.
 Vaught won six conference championships as a member of the SEC and three national championships with the Rebels.

 Vaught is the leader in seasons coached and games won, with 190 victories during his 25 years with the program.
 C. D. Clark has the highest winning percentage of those who have coached more than one game, with .857.
 Z. N. Estes and Frank Mason have the lowest winning percentage of those who have coached more than one game, with .000.
-Of the 38 different head coaches who have led the Rebels, Vaught is the only one to have been inducted as a head coach into the College Football Hall of Fame.
+Of the 39 different head coaches who have led the Rebels, Vaught is the only one to have been inducted as a head coach into the College Football Hall of Fame.